Ale888elA/Pi-Hole-VPN-gateway/README.md

 ### 11. - Create a watchdog timer to check VPN server and Pi Hole status.
 Watchdog timer is a useful service that regularly checks the operational status of the VPN server and Pi Hole, and restore it in case of failure.
-From the home directory of RPI (home/userID/) copy the following command and paste it in the terminal; it will download the <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/diagnostic.sh" target="_blank">watchdog.sh</a> script, <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/pi-vpn-watchdog.service" target="_blank">pi-vpn-watchdog.service</a> and <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/pi-vpn-watchdog.timer" target="_blank">pi-vpn-watchdog.timer</a> to your home directory:
+From the home directory of RPI (home/userID/) copy the following command and paste it in the terminal; it will download the <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/diagnostic.sh" target="_blank">watchdog.sh</a> script, <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/pi-vpn-watchdog.service" target="_blank">pi-vpn-watchdog.service</a> and <a href="https://github.com/Ale888elA/Pi-Hole-VPN-gateway/blob/main/scripts/pi-vpn-watchdog.timer" target="_blank">pi-vpn-watchdog.timer</a> ini files to your home directory:
 ```bash
 wget https://github.com/Ale888elA/Pi-Hole-VPN-gateway/raw/main/scripts/watchdog.sh
 wget https://github.com/Ale888elA/Pi-Hole-VPN-gateway/raw/main/scripts/pi-vpn-watchdog.service